aschombe/microRISC/docs/sections/section1/subsection1-1.typ

 === CMP Register

 The CMP register is used to store the result of a comparison operation.
 It is set by the CMP instruction, which subtracts the second operand from the first operand and sets the CMP register based on the result.
-Reference it using the CMP keyword (its an operation and a register).
+Reference it using the CMP keyword (its an operation and a register), or R31.

 #table(
   columns: 2,